riban-bw/lone_working/README.md

 # About

-This Python script acts as the background service to implement a lone-working user check system.
+There are risks whe someone must working alone or as part of a team in an area with increased risks.
+This system provides a mechanism to monitor such usecases and reduce the risk of lone-working.
 Users start a session and receive notifications (by default every 30 minutes) to which they should respond.
 If a user does not respond, they receive further notifications (by default 3) at a different interval (by default 4 minutes).
 If they still do not respond then the list of users supervising the session will start to receive alerts at the repeat interval (by default 4 minutes).
 If the user acknowledges the notification then alerts cease.
 The user can end the session to stop notifications.

 # User Guide